 Book Review: Shadow Stained (Book 1: Stone of Power Series)

 Genres: Fantasy, paranormal, young-adult, romance, adventure, supernatural, and horror.

 Author blog: http://www.authorrachelhobbs.co.uk

-Also, the ending was satisfying befitting the first book of the series, enough to keep me wanting for more of this amazing treat.
-The main qualm I had about the story was the several grammatical mistakes I found in the book, and at times, interrupted with the reading flow.
+The ending of the book was satisfying, befitting the first book of the series, enough to keep me wanting more of this amazing treat.
+The main qualm I had with the story was the several grammatical mistakes I found in the book, and at times, interrupted with the reading flow.
 But, if you're not a grammar nazi like myself, you're good to go.
-I found what could have been better was Ruby's lack of development in her certain traits.
-Throughout the book, I've seen her grow very little, in terms of her trustfulness towards others and her lack of will of fighting her feelings.
-Although silent, I found her as someone that acted upon her feelings, only to regret later on, so I hoped to see that change in that, but since there might be books coming up in the series, I sure hope to see her believe more in her strengths than on anybody else.
+I also found what could have been better was Ruby's lack of development in her certain traits.
+Throughout the book, I've seen her grow very little, in terms of her trust towards others and her lack of will for fighting her feelings.
+Although silent in her nature, I found her as someone that acted upon her feelings, only to regret later on, so I hoped to see that change in that, but since there might be books coming up in the series, I sure hope to see her believe more in her intuition and strengths than anybody else.
 Repetitions were something I tried not to skip through, such as the repetition of scenes in Ruby's and Drayvex's head.
-The violence may be a little too much, so it may not be for the faint-hearted souls, but since it does mention, it is a horror, you'd expect it to be gruesome, surely.
+The violence is a little too much, so it may not be for the faint-hearted souls, but since it does mention, it is a horror, you'd expect it to be gruesome, surely.
 After having read and reviewed the whole book, I give it four stars out of five.
-The next book in the Stones of power series is definitely in my to-read list once it is published, and I suggest that you should too.
+The next book in the Stones of power series is definitely in my to-read list once it is published, and I suggest that you should have it too.
 If you wanna get your book reviewed as well, check out the online writing services offered on https://www.shaziyakhanwrites.com/online-writing-services